marano/blog/_posts/2014-01-16-prevent-common-problems-when-writing-css-from-scratch.markdown

 {% endhighlight %}

-This should keep the footer at the bottom as you add more content to the page, or if don't have enough content to force the footer down.
+This should keep the footer at the bottom as you add more content to the page or if don't have enough content to force the footer down.

 <h1>Avoiding problems width paddings and widths</h1>